reverseslayer/FRS-ECU/README.md

 <h1 align="center">FRSECU</h1>

 Welcome to the FRSECU reverse engineering project of the frs/gt86/brz twins computer.
+The goal of the project is to convert the ECU back into a C language so that it can be modified freely to work with whatever suits anyones needs.
+Feel free to support the project.

 ## Progress